ruyadorno/generator-umd/README.md

 - A module name
 - A description to your module (optional)
 - The repository URL for your module (optional)

+4) You should be ready to go!

+- Tests can be run using `npm test` command.
+- Please do not remove the comments metadata from the generated js file, see reasoning below.

 ## Todo